 Google News is a great way to get the day’s news at a glance — it even incorporates local weather at the top of the screen.
 It’s a natural evolution of news feeds, and since it was developed in close contact with publishers, it’s great for both content producers and consumers.

-Google News is rolling out now and will be available in 127 countries on Android, iOS, and the web by the end of next week.
-As mentioned, the app will arrive as an update to Google Play Newsstand.
+Google News is available in 127 countries on Android, iOS, and the web.
 We’ve included a link to the Play Store listing below.
-Check out the Play Store listing to see if your region has the update!

 - Google Keep is now Google Keep Notes, because Google

 - Everything you need to know about Google Family Link and its parental control features

 - Google has seven messaging apps – Here’s all of them and what they do

 - 13 things you didn’t know you could do with Google Home and Chromecast